Photo Credit: Mike Vollmer

 In a forest where fires rarely happen fuel accumulates over time.
 There’s surface fuel (grass, logs, woody debris, brush), ladder fuel (shrubs, small trees), and tree crowns.
 The severity of fires that ignite in a forest can be reduced by removing and modifying fuels.

-Note: Fuels reduction involves removing surface fuels, especially pine needles around homes and woody debris in the forest; reducing shrubs and small trees that can act as ladders for fires to get into tree crowns; pruning large trees to make it more difficult for flames to reach into the crowns; removing some trees so that their crowns no longer touch.
+Note: Fuels reduction involves removing surface fuels, reducing shrubs and small trees that can act as ladders for fires to get into tree crowns, pruning large trees to make it more difficult for flames to reach into the crowns, and removing trees so their crowns no longer touch.

-Forests burn at different severity depending on the fuel, weather and topography.
+Forests burn at different severities depending on the fuel type, weather and topography.
 Every fire usually burns in a mix of severities from low to high.

 Related Links